 When shopping together, rather than you saying something does or doesn’t fit, ask your adolescent how it feels?
 Let them decide if something feels good before deciding how it looks.
 Clothes serve a purpose and need to feel right.

-2. Your daughter is more than her body
+Your adolescent is more than her body

 Build up your adolescent’s self worth beyond their appearance.
 Help them create an appreciation for who they are over how they look.